How the work evolved over time

 Static preview

-Interactive stage loads as you scroll or when motion is available.
+The interactive timeline loads as you scroll (or when motion is enabled).

 1. Molecular 2010–2014